Last Updated: March 04, 2021

-Cost of Education
+1. Cost of Education

-Quality of Education:
+2. Quality of Education

 That the country offers high-quality education is proven by the following:

 - Excellent Universities: Some universities from Singapore have high rankings in the latest World University Rankings published by QS.
-Universities such as National University of Singapore (NUS), Nanyang Technological University (NTU), and Singapore Management University are among the best in the world; few universities can rival them regarding the quality of education.
+Universities such as the National University of Singapore (NUS), Nanyang Technological University (NTU), and Singapore Management University are among the best in the world; few universities can rival them regarding the quality of education.

-- Emphasis on Research: Like the best universities in the world, universities in Singapore place a very high emphasis on research in the undergraduate and graduate levels.
+- Emphasis on Research: Like the best universities in the world, universities in Singapore place a very high emphasis on research at the undergraduate and graduate levels.
 From the beginning, you will be encouraged to join one of the many world-leading labs to learn from the best in the field.

-Quality of Life:
+3. Quality of Life

 - Cheap Food: Getting a wholesome meal which will satisfy you completely is very, very easy.
 There are many canteens and small eateries in the city which offer food at very reasonable rates (2$- 3$ for a complete meal).
 The best part, however, is that you will find something to suit your taste no matter which part of the globe you are from.
 From Chinese to Italian to Indian, most of the major cuisines of the world can be found.
-So wasting your time by cooking yourself can be avoided completely.
+So, wasting your time by cooking yourself can be avoided completely.

 - Housing: Housing is available both on the campus and off-campus.
 While on-campus housing will allow you to interact with the local students, lower your traveling time, at times it is costlier than off-campus housing.
 If you want to save some money, look for off-campus housing near the area of your university (many are easily found).

 - Travel: Singapore as a city is extremely well connected, so traveling from any part of the city to another is very simple.
-While taxis are costly, the local bus and monorail present will allow you to move with ease and convenience since frequency is very high.
+While taxis are costly, the local bus and monorail present will allow you to move with ease and convenience since the frequency is very high.
 Most universities also offer bus services during the mornings and evenings for students from major localities.
 As with any city, students should be aware of their surroundings and valuables; though Singapore is one of the safest cities in the world (with a very low crime rate), students should still take measures to maintain personal safety when traveling.
 Transportation is readily available and highly recommended in Singapore

 - Local Attractions and Activities: From amusement parks to malls to places of natural beauty, the number of things available to pass the time as a student are quite high.